alessandroMazza1989/KPwikiJsTest/integration/tibco/tci/integration.md

 **2.** A confirmation dialog will appear.
 Click **Delete** app.

 ## TIBCO Cloud Mesh
+In TIBCO Cloud Integration each app has an endpoint visibility option, which determines if the endpoints of the app can be accessed externally or by other domains on TIBCO Cloud.

 The Apps deployed to the cloud can have endpoints visible to the public or TIBCO Cloud Mesh.